RammasEchor/RammasEchor.github.io/Week_Pages/Week4_April.md

 Vice versa, the medical field is focused on talent.
 You don't reveal, and even hide, your mistakes because of the fear of being seen as untalented.
 This is a high blame culture.

-Learn from your mistakes; the worst thing would be to slip on the same rock that before.
+Learn from your mistakes; the worst thing would be to slip on the same rock from before.

 ## Richard Feynman: The Great Explainer

 Richard Feynman was a Nobel Prize winner for his contributions to a better understanding the Quantum Electrodynamic Theory; this theory attempts to explain how light interacts with matter at the smallest possible level.
 This also could explain how everything worked.
 He created the Feynman diagrams; a time diagram that had the equations corresponding to each moment in time for a particle collision.
+This was the work that awarded him a Nobel Prize.

 ## Computing the theory of everything